FiestaHeroes/Fiesta-Heroes-Universal-Launcher/README.md

 ## Requirements

 To make your patch archives accessible to the public, you'll require a web server of some kind.
 This may include a VPS, dedicated server, cPanel, web storage, or even an FTP server.
-The crucial aspect is that you have a publicly accessible server to download your patches from, and that your application can read your server-side configuration file in the .ini format.
+The crucial aspect is that you have a publicly accessible server to download your patches from, and that the application can read your server-side configuration file in the .ini format.

 When using IIS as your web server, it is necessary to create a **MIME TYPE** entry for both the .INI file and .RAR archive.